What Are Angiotensin II Receptor Blockers (ARBs)?

 - Teveten® (eprosartan)

 These are not all the possible side effects of ARBs.
-Patients should talk to their doctor about what to expect with treatment with ARBs.
+Talk to your doctor about what to expect when taking ARBs.
+You also should call your doctor if you have any changes that concern you when taking ARBs.